david-costiug/market-watch/README.md

 [Load] Pipeline Service → Repositories → SQLite
 ```

-1. **Extract** — Scrapers launch a headless Chrome browser and pull raw rate data from source websites
+1. **Extract** — Scrapers launch a headless Chrome browser and pull raw rate data from source websites.
+The Valutare scraper handles lazy-loaded content by scrolling the page up to 10 times until all exchange rows are loaded.
-2. **Transform** — HTML elements are parsed into validated `ScrapedRecord` dataclass objects, with string-to-float conversion and timestamping
+2. **Transform** — HTML elements are parsed into validated `ScrapedRecord` dataclass objects, with string-to-float conversion (comma → dot decimal), timestamping, and rate validation (buy/sell must be > 0).
-3. **Load** — Pipeline service resolves entities (get-or-create) and inserts exchange rates into SQLite
+3. **Load** — Pipeline service resolves entities (get-or-create) and inserts exchange rates into SQLite.
+All inserts are batched in a single transaction and committed at the end.

 ### Database Schema